The History of the False Claims Act: Purpose & Protections

 Breaking Down The Modern False Claims Act

-Violations of the False Claims Act can result in civil penalties of up to $10,000 and three times the amount of damages that the government lost due to the fraud.
-One hundred and fifty years after it was first enacted, the False Claims Act remains one of the government’s most effective tools for fighting fraud.
+Violations of the False Claims Act can result in civil penalties of up to $10,000 and three times the amount of damages that the government sustains due to the fraud.

 Miller Law Group Protects Those Doing The Right Thing

-If you think that you have a claim under the False Claims Act, contact an experienced attorney from Miller Law Group for a free consultation as soon as possible.
+If you think you have a claim under the False Claims Act, contact an experienced attorney from Miller Law Group for a free consultation as soon as possible.